zdravkov/kendo-docs/getting-started/mobile/actionsheet.md

 ---
-nav_title: ActionSheet
+title: ActionSheet
-title: Intuitive choices with mobile ActionSheet widget | Kendo UI Documentation
+page_title: Intuitive choices with mobile ActionSheet widget | Kendo UI Documentation
 description: The user of HTML5 mobile app initiates a task and the mobile ActionSheet widget displays a set of choices.
 ---